 About Cannabis in Illinois

 In recent Illinois medical cannabis news, House Bill 3817 has been signed into law by Governor JB Pritzker.
-The bill will allow licensed marijuana businesses to take state-level tax deductions that they’re currently prohibited from utilizing at the federal level due to current 280E tax code provisions.
+Effective January 01, 2024, the bill allows licensed marijuana businesses to take state-level tax deductions that they’re currently prohibited from utilizing at the federal level due to current 280E tax code provisions.

 The Prairie State passed medicinal cannabis in 2013 with Senate Bill 862 signed into law by Gov. Pat Quinn.
 Six years later, in August 2019, Illinois’s recreational cannabis sales totaled $300 million in the first seven months of legalization after Gov. J.B.
 Pritzker signed Senate Bill 2023, according to THCnet.com, a leading cannabis trade news source.